shan-emacs/emacs-packages-mirrors/melpa/orderless-readme.txt

 literally, as a regexp, as an initialism, in the flex style, or as word prefixes.
 It is easy to add new styles: they are functions from strings to strings that map a component to a regexp to match against.
-The variable `orderless-component-matching-styles' lists the matching styles to be used for components, by default it allows regexp and initialism matching.
+The variable `orderless-matching-styles' lists the matching styles to be used for components, by default it allows regexp and initialism matching.